Renga Media

-Renga Media (originally Renga Studios) is a British multimedia and animation company located in Brighton.
+Renga Media (連歌 Media) is a British multimedia and animation company located in Brighton.
 It was established in 1995, and is run by creator Tony Luke alongside producers Simon Moorhead and Doug Bradley.
 Partners include Alan Grant, Yasushi Nirasawa and Jim Brathwaite.

+History

 Origins

-After the success of Dominator in Japan's Kodansha Comic Afternoon, Tony Luke and Alan Grant established Renga Studios to take their characters, such as Dominator and Hellkatt, under controlled copyright as the former was being considered by various parties for movie production, something which the pair strongly felt they should do themselves, with the money and production values of course.
+After the success of Dominator in Kodansha's manga magazine Monthly Afternoon in 1993, Tony Luke and Alan Grant established Renga Studios to take their characters, such as Dominator and Hellkatt, under controlled copyright as the former was being considered by various parties for movie production, something which the pair strongly felt they should do themselves, with the money and production values of course.
 Deals were presented, Kodansha advised them to decline these until the opportunity to be in full control of a movie was available.
 In 1995, Luke and Grant were able to lock down their property until they had decided what they wanted to do next.

 The first phase of Renga's Japanese-inspired work was the Urusei Yatsura music video "Phasers On Stun" in 1996 with characters styled on Gatchaman characters.
 This was also the year that Luke met with Yasushi Nirasawa, the third member to come onboard Renga, and he went on to design the angel characters for 1998's low-budget half-an-hour Archangel Thunderbird, which was stop-motion and live-action.
 It aired on the UK Sci-Fi Channel and garnered surprisingly-high ratings, reaching almost 0.5 million on one broadcast, unheard of at the time.